-An assessment is completed to obtain information regarding an individual’s strengths and weaknesses, and can help the student and his/her teachers or instructors understand why he or she may be struggling academically and/or behaviourally.
+An assessment is completed to obtain information regarding an individual’s strengths and weaknesses, and can help the student and their teachers or instructors understand why the student may be struggling academically and/or behaviourally.

 Your child’s teacher may recommend an assessment because your child is struggling at school.
 Perhaps they are having difficulty learning to read, or to grasp math concepts.
 Some children who are strong verbally may nevertheless have great difficulty putting their ideas into writing.
 Other children are underperforming because they have difficulty sustaining their attention and focus.
 Some children have memory weaknesses or struggle to connect concepts.
 Problems with organization or social interactions may also prompt a teacher to recommend an assessment.

 Sometimes parents notice a problem before the teacher.
 They may see the difficulties their child experiences while doing homework or staying focused on tasks that are not of high interest.
 Parents often observe that a child cannot retain a series of instructions, or becomes overwhelmed when too much information or material is presented.

 We understand that when you make the decision to have yourself or your child assessed, you are eager to have it happen as soon as possible.
 There are times of the year when our wait time can be extended for a several months.
 We do everything we can to keep the wait time as short as possible, but our services are in high demand.
 We can assure you of a highly professional service when your appointment time arrives.